soniajoseph/ViT-Prisma/docs/README.md

 | **medium**|**4**         | 1.000             | 0.991             | [AttentionOnly](https://huggingface.co/IamYash/dSprites-medium-AttentionOnly), [Attention+MLP](https://huggingface.co/IamYash/dSprites-medium-Attention-and-MLP) |

-_To train_
- * Smallest possible model that can recognize shapes.
- * Smallest possible model that can recognize size
- * Smallest possible model that can recognize position
- * Smallest possible model that can do all of the above with minimal fine-tuning

-**Guidelines for training + uploading models**
+## Guidelines for training + uploading models

 Upload your trained models to Huggingface.
 Follow the [Huggingface guidelines](https://huggingface.co/docs/hub/models-uploading) and also create a model card.
 Document as much of the training process as possible including loss and accuracy curves, dataset (and order of training data), hyperparameters, optimizer, learning rate schedule, hardware, and other details that may be relevant.
 Links to the wandb training info are also welcome.

 Include frequent checkpoints throughout training, which will help other researchers understand training dynamics.

-## Part Three: ViT Training Code 🚀
+# Part Three: ViT Training Code 🚀

 This repo includes training code to easily train ViTs from scratch or finetune existing models.
 See our [Usage Guide](https://github.com/soniajoseph/ViT-Prisma/blob/main/docs/UsageGuide.md) for more information.

-## Errors 💰
+# Errors 💰
 If you point out a conceptual error in this code (e.g. incorrect implementation of a transformer, not a minor function import), I will send you $5-20 per bug depending on the bug's severity.

 # Citation